The Rosewood Earrings Wire Weaving Tutorial

 One last bit of tumbler advice before you go.
 Always make sure that any beads or stones that you use for your jewelry are safe to tumble.
 I don’t recommend tumbling natural pearls, soft gemstones, ceramic beads, or glass beads with polymer coatings, such as glass pearls and certain frosted-look glass.
 As always, if you’re unsure if your beads can handle the tumbler, run a test tumble with a bead that you’re willing to sacrifice.

 Thanks so much for joining me today.
 I hope you enjoyed creating my pretty and versatile Rosewood Earrings.
-If you’d like a printable PDF version of this tutorial, you can find it here.
+If you’d like a printable PDF version of this tutorial, click the button below.

 Until next time, go make something beautiful!